awsdocs/amazon-eks-user-guide/doc_source/add-ons-vpc-cni.md

 ## Update information<a name="add-ons-vpc-cni-update-information"></a>

 You can only update one minor version at a time\.
 For example, if your current version is `1.28.x-eksbuild.y` and you want to update to `1.30.x-eksbuild.y`, then you must update your current version to `1.29.x-eksbuild.y` and then update it again to `1.30.x-eksbuild.y`\.
-For more information about updating the add\-on, see [Updating the Amazon EKS add\-on](managing-vpc-cni.md#vpc-add-on-update)\.
+For more information about updating the add\-on, see [Updating the Amazon VPC CNI plugin for Kubernetes Amazon EKS add\-on](vpc-add-on-update.md)\.